MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 ## Pointer 2
 ### Rating Distribution and Comparison by Gender

-QA:What are the employee ratings by gender?
+QA: What are the employee ratings by gender?
 Show insights on ratings based on gender.

 ### Visuals